-It also lets you enter a different serial number, for instance for converting a demonstration version of MindView to a full version.
+It also lets you enter a different license key, for instance for converting a demonstration version of MindView to a full version.
+If you have logged into MindView, you do not need to provide a license key.
+For more information, see "Logging in".